josephwehby/Argus/README.md

 # Compiling
 - This program is designed to run on windows
 - ImGui and ImPlot are submodules so you need to clone recursively
-- The remaining 3rd party libraries are boost-beast, opsenssl, and nlohmann-json
+- The remaining 3rd party libraries are boost-beast, openssl, and nlohmann-json
   - These packages can be installed with vcpkg like so `vcpkg install package-name`
 - To download run `git clone --recursive git@github.com:josephwehby/Argus.git`